-Cremation rites will be accorded and a graveside service with military honors will be held at a later date at Tahoma National Cemetery in Kent, Washington.
+Cremation rites will be accorded and a graveside service with military honors will be held on July 7th, 2021 at 11:30 a.m. at Tahoma National Cemetery in Kent, Washington.
 Masks are required and social distancing is expected for those wishing to attend.
 In Lieu of flowers, memorials may be made to the United Negro College Fund; a direct link will be posted at the bottom of Jimmie’s obituary.

 Jimmie was born in Beauregard (Copia), Mississippi on July the 6th, 1938, the son of John Price & Emma (Price) Williams.
 A Graduate of the University of Maryland, with a degree in Financing and Accounting, Jimmie was a retired U.S. Air Force veteran and served during the Vietnam Conflict.
 He was one of a very few to achieve the rank of Chief Master Sgt very early in his military career.
 Jimmie was recognized for his outstanding ability to discover and resolve difficult problems quickly.